kiharalab/Emap2secPlus/README.md

-conda create -n Emap python=3.6.9 conda activate Emap pip install -r requirements.txt
+conda create -n Emap python=3.6.9 conda activate Emap pip install -r requirements.txt conda install pytorch==1.1.0 cudatoolkit=10.0 -c pytorch
 ```
 Each time when you want to run my code, simply activate the environment by
 ```
 conda activate Emap
 conda deactivate(If you want to exit)
 ```
+Note that CUDA 10 is needed for the software.
+If your system-wide installation has a different version, you might need to intall CUDA 10 with conda if you want to keep the current system version.

 #### 4. Downloading the model files and example files.
 Due to the data quota limit of github, our model can't be kept in this repo.
 Please download them [here](https://kiharalab.org/emsuites/emap2secplus_model/) and put them in the Emap2secPlus directory.
 Two different types of model are included here. best_model.tar.gz includes all trained models based on author recommended contour level. nocontour_best_model.tar.gz	includes all trained models without the author contour level.